sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 <br/>

-We are organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria Conference in Copenhagen, September 10-11, 2020.
+We are organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, September 10-11, 2020.
 Registration is now open on the [PTMBact 2020 conference website] (https://www.sysbio.se/ptmbact2020/).

 <br/>